 Gábor Miklósi – journalist, editor

 Gábor started writing articles as a hobby in 1999, when he was working on international affairs for the Roma Press Centre.
-In addition to minority issues, his articles were regularly published in Magyar Narancs from 2002.
-In 2005-2006 he worked for Manager Magazin, run by Attila Mong and Éva Vajda, and from 2008 he continued his work for Index.
-After resigning from the editorial staff, he worked for a few months at Partizán in autumn 2020, then as a journalist-editor at 444.
+In addition to minority issues, his articles were regularly published in Magyar Narancs from 2002 on.
+Between 2005-2006 he worked for the business monthly Manager Magazin, and from 2008 he continued at the country’s top news site Index.
+Together with the entire editorial staff, Gábor resigned in 2020 when the site’s editorial independence was compromised.
+He worked for a few months at Partizán, a political YouTube channel in autumn 2020, then as a journalist-editor at 444.
 He won the Quality Journalism Award six times between 2001 and 2022.

 Szabolcs Panyi – journalist